nlgcat/reproweb/README.md

 ### Multi-lab reproducibility study
 A major part of the ReproHum project is a large multi-lab study where partner labs from across the world will reproduce results from a variety of papers from the last 10 years.
 We are still open to new partner labs joining, please contact the organisers (links above).

 Partner labs will run reproductions of prior results from a selection of papers.
-For each paper, reproduction will by attempted by two labs in the first [degree of reproducibility](https://aclanthology.org/2020.inlg-1.24), with evaluation in increasing degree applied to any papers that are reproducable in a lower degree.
+For each paper, reproduction will by attempted by two labs in the first [degree of reproducibility](https://aclanthology.org/2020.inlg-1.24), with evaluation in increasing degree applied to any papers that are reproducible in a lower degree.

 ### Quantified Reproducibility Assessment